jcpowermac/hanlon-wiki/slice-log.md

     D, [2012-05-01T11:07:43.225226 #18402] DEBUG -- ProjectRazor::Persist::MongoPlugin#is_db_selected?: Is ProjectRazor DB selected?(true)
     root@ubuntu-server:~#

-Note, that we've truncated this output to keep things short and easy to read.
+Note, that this output is truncated this output to keep things short and easy to read.
 The actual `razor log` output was almost 2900 lines long in this case.
-As was stated previously, if we don't want to view all 2900 lines of that file, we could simply tail the output as follows:
+If you don't wish to view all 2900 lines of that file, simply tail the output as follows:

     root@ubuntu-server:~# razor log tail 10
     D, [2012-05-01T11:11:03.013335 #18479] DEBUG -- ProjectRazor::Persist::MongoPlugin#is_db_selected?: Is ProjectRazor DB selected?(false)